alfa-laboratory/stacks-gradle-plugin/README.md

         }
      }

-Defauly values can by override by artifactory section in user `build.gradle` file too
+Default values can by override by artifactory section in user `build.gradle` file too

+## Plugin `stacks.dependencies`

+Configure Dependency Management Plugin
+May be useful for batch dependency configuration for

+* spring

+### Mission

+Configure pack of dependencies for some frameworks.
+Provide default dependencies.
+Add generic dependencies like lombok

+### How to use

+    apply plugin: 'stacks.dependencies'

+### Extension

+     stacks {
+        spring {
+          bootVersion = '1.5.9.RELEASE' //<-- default value
+        }
+     }

 ## Plugin `stacks.lib`

 ### Mission

 ### How to use

-###

 ###
 ## Plugin `stacks.doc`